 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers," which added ASC Topic 606, Revenue from Contracts with Customers.
 The core principle of Topic 606 is that an entity should recognize revenue at an amount that reflects the consideration to which it expects to be entitled in exchange for transferring goods or services to a customer as part of the entity's ordinary activities.
 ASU 2014-09 also added Topic 610, Other Income, which applies to income recognition that is not within the scope of Topic 606, other Topics (such as Topic 840 on leases), or other revenue or income guidance.
 As discussed in the following section of these Supplemental Instructions, Topic 610 applies to an institution's sales of repossessed nonfinancial assets, such as other real estate owned (OREO).
-The sale of repossessed nonfinancial assets is not considered an "ordinary activity" because institutions do not typically invest in nonfinancial assets.
+The sale of repossessed nonfinancial assets.
 ASU 2014-09 and subsequent amendments are collectively referred to herein as the "revenue recognition standard."
 For additional information on this accounting standard and the revenue streams to which it does and does not apply, please refer to the Glossary entry for "Revenue from Contracts with Customers" in the Call Report instruction books.

 The revenue recognition standard is currently in effect for all institutions, unless ASU 2020-05, "Effective Dates for Certain Entities," applies.
-To provide immediate, near-term relief because of the unique challenges resulting from the COVID-19 pandemic, the FASB issued ASU No. 2020-05, "Effective Dates for Certain Entities," on June 3, 2020, to defer, for one year, the required effective date of the revenue recognition standard for certain institutions that are private companies.
-More specifically, institutions that are private companies with a non-calendar fiscal year that ended after March 31, 2020, but before January 1, 2021 (e.g., a fiscal year that ended June 30, 2020, or September 30, 2020), and had not yet been required to file a Call Report reflecting the adoption of the revenue recognition standard as of March 31, 2020, were provided the option to elect to either (1) adopt this revenue recognition standard for annual reporting periods beginning after December 15, 2019, and for interim reporting periods within annual reporting periods beginning after December 15, 2020, or (2) follow the revenue recognition standard's original effective date and begin to report revenue in accordance with the standard in annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.
+To provide immediate, near-term relief because of the unique challenges resulting from the COVID-19 pandemic, the FASB issued ASU No. 2020-05, "Effective Dates for Certain Entities," on June 3, 2020, to defer, for one year, the required effective date of the revenue recognition standard for certain institutions that are not-public business entities (i.e., that are private companies).
+More specifically, institutions that are private companies with a non-calendar fiscal year that ended after March 31,

+2020, but before January 1, 2021 (e.g., a fiscal year that ended June 30, 2020, or September 30, 2020), and had not yet been required to file a Call Report reflecting the adoption of the revenue recognition standard as of March 31, 2020, were provided the option to elect to either (1) adopt this revenue recognition standard for annual reporting periods beginning after December 15, 2019, and for interim reporting periods within annual reporting periods beginning after December 15, 2020, or (2) follow the revenue recognition standard's original effective date and begin to report revenue in accordance with the standard in annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.
 For example, an institution that is a private company with a fiscal year that ends September 30 (that did not early adopt the revenue recognition standard) could have elected to begin to report revenue in accordance with the standard in its Call Report for September 30, 2020, or defer reporting to September 30, 2021.